Restoration branches: Doctrines

 Basic Restoration Branches movement beliefs reaffirm the original RLDS doctrines.
 The RLDS church holds that Joseph Smith was succeeded by Joseph Smith III and not by Brigham Young.

-The "Epitome of Faith" by Joseph Smith is often cited as a statement of faith and Restoration Branches missionaries typically use the "Go Ye and Teach" slide series.
+The "Epitome of Faith" by Joseph Smith is often cited as a statement of faith and Restoration Branches missionaries typically use the "Go Ye and Teach" slide series, a missionary program developed in the 1960s and endorsed by the Presidents of the Seventy in 1969 before being denounced as "too doctrinal" by the Council of Twelve Apostles.

 The "six fundamental principles of the Restored gospel" are often cited as the foundation of traditional RLDS belief.
 They are found in the sixth chapter of Hebrews in the Bible.
 They are: